Logo website creation

 Pricing

-1. Do you need the structure only in double language and you will fill your content
+1. Do you need the structure only in two languages, with content provided by you?

-And between these points, if you just need the structure (so flags and appropriate links from each to each page) will you provide the anchor text in both languages or do you also need the translations of the anchor texts?
+Between these points, if you opt for just the structure (including flags and appropriate links between pages), will you provide the anchor text in both languages, or do you also require translations of the anchor texts?

-The cost to add a second languages to a website that we design, that you will buy from one of ours offers (till 10 pages) is 3,000 THB above the cost of the website.
-This price does not include translation, just the set up of the extra languages page.
-You have to provide the translation.
+The cost to add a second language to a website that we design, which you purchase from one of our offers (up to 10 pages), is 3,000 THB in addition to the website cost.
+This price does not include translation services; you must provide the translated content.

-If you also need the translation (limited to title, description and intro) the price is 6,000 THB.
+If you also require translation (limited to titles, descriptions, and intros), the price is 6,000 THB.

-You can see more prices of various website and services in the pricing page.
+You can find more information about prices for various websites and services on our pricing page.

 Note